phowden/rungs-against-the-site/content/Objects/Prophecies & Mysteries/Lotus' Lament.md

 > A ring both foreign and familiar, to be destroyed
 > Before victory can be won and peace be enjoyed.

-# Summary
+# Summary?
 The fate of the land will be decided when 7 signs are shown.
+(Are the following 7 signs?)

 Some descendent of the wizard Zinlun (or Zinlun themselves) will survive [[Earthfall]] through necromancy.